writethedocs/www/docs/conf/portland/2025/cfp.rst

         </div>
     </div>

-You'll be able to edit your proposal up until we start reviewing talks.
+You'll be able to edit your proposal up until the submission deadline.
+Please be considerate of our reviewers when making changes to talks you've already submitted.

 {% endif %}